-In a word, planning to accelerate eligibility for Medi-Cal is no more unethical than planning to avoid taxes.
+In a word, planning to accelerate eligibility for Medi-Cal is as ethical and legal as planning to avoid taxes.

 Back in 1988, Congress passed the Medicare Catastrophic Coverage Act (“MCCA”), which included special provisions to avoid Spousal Impoverishment, and which remain in effect today.
-These provisions have been designed to protect the couple’s savings (up to a limit), as well as their income, home and other assets so as not to impoverish the At-Home spouse, or other dependents, when a family member needs nursing care.
+These provisions have been designed to protect the couple’s savings (up to a designated limit, indexed to inflation), as well as their income, home and other assets so as not to impoverish the At-Home spouse, or other dependents, when a family member needs nursing care.
 MCCA also authorizes a judge to expand those protections even further where the circumstances warrant.

 In California, these protections have been expanded still further.
 For example, the law here requires that the Medi-Cal workers give out written instructions to applicants advising that strategies may be lawfully employed to protect the home from a later Medi-Cal payback claim.
-Unfortunately, implementing these strategies is usually difficult without the services of an Elder Law Attorney.
+Implementing these strategies is usually easier where the individual or family engages the services of an Elder Law Attorney.

-Further, legislation is now pending in Sacramento (SB 33) to automatically protect the home of a surviving spouse from Medi-Cal “pay back”.
+Further, legislation is now effective in California to automatically protect the home of a surviving spouse from Medi-Cal “pay back”.
 The public policy supporting this legislation is favored almost unanimously by the legislature and by most members of the public.
-Unfortunately, the outcome is uncertain, as similar legislation was vetoed by the Governor in 2014.
-So, advance planning is still very important.
-ALERT: Governor Jerry Brown signed this legislation on June 27, 2016, as SB 833 (part of the annual budget bill), and it will become law on January 1, 2017).
-For more on this important development, click here.]
+Governor Jerry Brown signed this legislation on June 27, 2016, as SB 833 (part of the annual budget bill), and it became law on January 1, 2017).
+For more on this important development, click here.

-In short, so long as steps are taken in accordance with the rule of law, we see nothing wrong in planning to secure government subsidies to enable you and other seniors to continue to live with dignity and without fear of impoverishment.
+In short, so long as steps are taken in accordance with the rule of law, we see nothing wrong (and, in fact, everything “right”) in planning to secure government subsidies, including Medi-Cal, in order to enable you and other seniors to live with dignity and without fear of impoverishment.